Understanding 8.64 as a Fraction: A practical guide

 Alternative Methods for Conversion

-While the method described above is the most common and straightforward, there are alternative approaches to converting decimals to fractions.
-One such method involves understanding the place value of each digit after the decimal point.
+While the method described above is the most common and straightforward, When it comes to this, alternative approaches stand out.
+One such method involves understanding the place value of each digit after the decimal point That's the part that actually makes a difference..

 For 8.64: